 Assuming the two JQL queries return:

-3 for number of defects captured after the sprint
+3 for the number of defects caught after the Sprint

-The Defect Leakage is a measure in the Ability to Innovate area, which is one of the four Key Value Areas we will cover in Agile Tools.
-Only in the context of other metrics and with the proper interpretation the numbers will tell the story – as they will – in our tool.
+The Defect Leakage is a measure in the Ability to Innovate area, one of the four Key Value Areas we will cover in Agile Tools.
+Only in the context of other metrics and with the proper interpretation will the numbers tell the story – as they will – in our tool.

-The real value and your takeaway is that by observing Defect Leakage you will be changing the way you develop software.
-You will have to master how to properly write and size User Stories and how to work in short develop-test-fix-test cycles.
-The benefit is to break silos, to develop more full-stack competencies, to have more short conversations between the developer and a (dedicated) tester, and most importantly – to deliver value to your customers.
+The real value and your takeaway is that by observing Defect Leakage, you will be changing how you develop software.
+You will have to master how to correctly write and size User Stories and work in short develop-test-fix-test cycles.
+The benefit is to break silos, develop more full-stack competencies, have more short conversations between the developer and a (dedicated) tester, and, most importantly, deliver value to your customers.

 Update: In early 2022, a product reboot has happened, which pivoted the product much more towards setting goals (OKRs) but still has its roots in teamwork, metrics, and evidence-based management.